Nina-Mainusch/ADA_website/index.md

 Interpreting these results against the background of how to increase your friend network as efficiently as possible, we state: wait for spring and summer, go to the well connected big cities and get to know as much people as possible.
 In the meantime, never forget:

-> "When you live with an open heart, unexpected, joyful things happen." -Oprah Winfrey
+> "When you live with an open heart, unexpected, joyful things happen."
+Oprah Winfrey